 One of the leading exponents of Buddhism today, the Dalai Lama has been awarded many accolades, including the Nobel Peace Prize and the Albert Schweitzer Award.
 He remains the religious and temporal leader of Tibet, while living in exile in Dharamsala, India.

-Click the Amazon logo to find books by or about Tenzin Gyatso or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Tenzin Gyatso or the Bing logo to search the web for more information.